Casinos know it. Animal trainers count on it. Narcissists have perfected it. This is the narcissist’s most powerful trick ever.

 The narcissist knows what I’m talking about too.
 He is adroit at delivering a ping of validation when he senses you’re about to pull away, just to keep you tied to a relationship that serves his needs, usually at your expense.

-It’ll be bad bad bad bad, but then all of a sudden good, and you are fooled into thinking good is here to stay.
+It’ll be bad bad bad bad, but then all of a sudden good, and you are fooled into thinking that the good is here to stay.
 So you stay too.
 And like Skinner’s rat that starved to death in pursuit of the ever-diminishing, random reward, chances are you too will tolerate increasingly abusive conditions in the hope of catching hold again of a (brief) encounter with good.
 And just like that, the narcissist’s trick worked, and how!

 But with a narcissist, the good is fleeting by design.
 That’s intermittent reinforcement.